Arnaiz23/dotfiles/README.md

 ### Rofi

-For the theme of rofi, I use this [repository](https://github.com/newmanls/rofi-themes-collection)
+For the theme of rofi, I use this [repository](https://github.com/newmanls/rofi-themes-collection) or you can use the Nord Theme that I have in `$DOTFILES_PATH/os/linux/rofi/themes/nord.rasi`